DIY Dish Soap Bar Recipe

 Can I use bar soap to wash dishes?
 Does solid dish soap work as well as liquid dish soap?
 If I were reading this, those would likely be my first thoughts.

-This dish soap bar recipe is made with coconut oil.
-When it comes to soap making it’s the most cleansing oil of all.
-The white coconut soap base in the recipe is designed to have no superfat – meaning it won’t leave any residue on dishes.
+This dish soap bar recipe uses coconut oil, the most cleansing oil for soap making.
+The white coconut soap base in the recipe is designed to have no super fat, meaning it won’t leave any residue on dishes.

 simple living library banner

-If you’re a cold process soap maker this zero waste solid dish soap recipe from Soap Deli news not only helps to reduce plastic waste, it lathers and cuts grease just like dish soap in a bottle.
+If you’re a cold process soap maker, this zero-waste solid dish soap recipe from Soap Deli News not only helps to reduce plastic waste but also lathers and cuts grease like dish soap in a bottle.
 We all want to do our part to help save the environment.
 Making the switch to an eco-friendly solid dish soap can help!

-Either method creates a strong soap for cleaning that holds up against grease and stains.
+Either method creates a strong cleaning soap that protects against grease and stains.

-Apartment Therapy says, bar dish soaps deliver when it comes to cleaning ability and compared to liquid to dish soap, bar soap is minimally packaged and generally lower-waste.
+Apartment Therapy says bar dish soaps deliver when it comes to cleaning ability.
+Compared to liquid dish soap, bar soap is minimally packaged and generally lower-waste.

 SIMPLE DIY DISH SOAP BAR RECIPE